Jack Lohman

-Jack Lohman (born 23 May 1958) CBE, born Jacek Lohman, is an internationally recognised leader in the development of museums and cultural policy.
+Jack Lohman (born 23 May 1958) CBE, born Jacek Lohman, is a British museum administrator who has developed policy relating to museums.
 He has worked with governments in Africa, Europe, the Middle East and North America on issues of cultural diplomacy, repatriation and human remain in museums.
 He has received numerous awards including the Bene Merito from the Government of Poland and CBE from HM the Queen.